 Smooth performance, which is a key in a smartphone has ensured by snapdragon 410 processor that is coupled with 1GB RAM and Adreno 306 graphic unit.
 User experience about multitasking and gaming remains pretty much positive without much complain.

 In terms of memory management, Xiaomi has made the phone exciting as user gets 8GB internal storage, 32GB MicroSD card and USB OTG support.
 When it comes to camera setup, the Redmi 2 is one of the best choices one can think in low budget price segment.
 8MP auto focus camera is backed by BSI sensor, LED flash and digital zoom for FHD recording at 30 fps.
 With 2MP wide angle sensor, you will be able to secure the best quality individual and group selfie.

 Xiaomi packs 2200mAh lithium polymer battery that does go well, despite extensive usages on 3G and 4G network.
-Also, an advance battery saving feature helps user during data browsing on 3G/4G mobile internet.
-Xiaomi Redmi 2 with Dual Indian 4G Support Under 7000
+Also, advance battery saving features help users during data browsing on 3G/4G mobile internet.
+Xiaomi Redmi Smartphone with Dual Indian 4G Support Under 7000.

 InFocus M2 4G @ 5499 Rupees